LDiazN/ARCarnival/README.md

 ## Reloading

-As I said before, to reload you just need to take the gun off the screen for a moment.
-It won't reload if you take it off for a long time, so that it's also possible to save ammo!
+As I mentioned earlier, to reload your gun, you simply need to take it off the screen for a moment.
+However, if you leave it off the screen for too long, it won't reload.
+This means that you can also save ammo.
+Additionally, it's important to note that the color of the highlights on the gun indicates how many shots you have left.

 | Reloading Example | Non-Reloading Example |
 |-------------------|-----------------------|